-Contributions.
-Our goal is to provide empirical evidence on the practicality of MWMR atomic register implementations.
-We implement and deploy our algorithms on Planetlab, an overlay network infrastructure composed of machines that are located throughout the globe.
-In particular we implement and compare the following MWMR atomic register algorithms: SIMPLE, APRX-SFW, and CWFR.
+2. To test practicality, we implement and deploy our algorithms on PlanetLab [1], an overlay network infrastructure composed of machines that are located throughout the globe.
 Given the adverse and unpredictable conditions of the real-time system, we measure and compare the operation latency of the algorithms under two different families of service scenarios: (1) Variable number of readers/writers/servers, (2) Deployment of different quorum constructions.
 In our implementations communication was established via TCP/IP and the C/C++ programming language and sockets were used for interfacing with TCP/IP.

-A general conclusion from our findings is that algorithms CwFR and APRX-SFW over-perform algorithm SIMPLE in most of the scenarios.
-Also, computation costs do not have a great impact on the performance of read/write operations.
-This is partly due to the fact that in the tested real-time environment both CwFR and APRX-SFW may keep the percentage of slow operations under 20%.
-The intersection degree of the quorum system can be a decisive factor as it affects in a large degree the performance of APRX-SFW.
+Our findings also suggest that the computation burden of algorithms CWFR and APRX-SFW is lower than the communication cost of the second round required by algorithm SIMPLE in most of the scenarios.
+More precisely, computation does not appear to have a great impact on the performance of the algorithms.
+This is partly due to the fact that both CWFR and APRX-SFW exhibit a percentage of slow operations under 20%.
+Also, unlike NS2, there are a number of machines executing our protocols and thus computation is no longer performed by a single processor.
+In terms of scalability, we still observe a degradation on the performance of the algorithms as the number of participants increases.
+In addition, we observe that the intersection degree of the quorum system can play a decisive factor as it affects in a large degree the performance of APRX-SFW.
+The higher the intersection degree the more reads/writes can be fast.
 Even though this is true, the average latency achieved by APRX-SFW in environments with small intersection degree is not much higher than the latency of the competition.
+In general we can say that PlanetLab promotes APRX-SFW as the most practical algorithm, in most of the scenarios.

 Paper organization.
 In Section 2 we briefly describe the model of computation that is assumed by the implemented algorithms.
 In Section 3 we provide a high level description of the algorithms we examine.
-In Section 4 we overview PlanetLab, we present our testbed we provide the scenarios we consider and briefly mention the implementation difficulties we encountered.
-Empirical results and comparisons of the algorithms are given in Section 5.
-We conclude in Section 6.
+In Section 4 we overview NS2, we present our testbed and we provide the scenarios we consider.
+The results from our NS2 simulation are presented in Section 5.
+In Section 6 we overview PlanetLab, and we present our testbed, the scenarios we consider and briefly mention the implementation difficulties we encountered.
+PlanetLab results are given in Section 7.
+We conclude in Section 8.